The coast, villages and countryside of the Eastern Algarve and then explore the treasures of this most westerly corner of Europe.

 Cuenca is a beautifully preserved colonial city well worth exploring.
 Continuing from here we walk in the Cajas National Park where at up to 4000m, this lakeland landscape will be at the highest altitude we reach on this tour.
 From Cajas we descend to Guayaquil with time to walk the impressive Malecon, the redeveloped river front.

-We fly to Baltra Island, a small island of the Galapagos where after lunch we enjoy a boat journey to Isabella Island.
+We fly to Baltra Island, a small island of the Galapagos where after lunch we enjoy a boat journey from Puerto Ayora to Isabella Island.
 We will enjoy some great walking through volcanic terrain, visit a turtle interpretation centre and hopefully encounter a myriad of diverse Galapagos wildlife.

 Returning to Puerto Ayora we explore the area and spend a day, travelling by boat, to one of the other islands with more diverse habitat, flora and fauna.
 On each island, we’ll walk with an expert naturalist guide to make sure we get plenty of exercise whilst enjoying the huge natural diversity of each island for which the Galapagos are world famous, including sightings of Sea Iguanas and Blue Footed Boobies.